A possibility-theoretic solution to Basu's Bayesian--frequentist via media: Introduction

 Section~\ref{S:evolve} presents how I expect the {\em via media} to look.
 Like the Bayesian pole, it offers fixed-data ``probabilities'' which can be used for ``probabilistic reasoning'' and inference; like the frequentist pole, these ``probabilities'' satisfy a certain {\em validity} property which implies that the procedures derived from them have error rate guarantees.
 This may sound too good to be true, and it is.
 The catch is that what I referred to above as ``probabilities'' aren't probabilities in the familiar sense; they're {\em imprecise probabilities} or, more specifically, they're {\em possibilities}.
 The shift from probability theory/calculus to the corresponding possibility theory/calculus is technically simple, but a fundamental change like this can be a conceptually large pill to swallow.
 My claim is that the likelihood alone can't reliably support probabilistic inference, so sticking with probability isn't an option.
 To justify this claim, in Section~\ref{S:likelihood}, I highlight a technical trap that Basu stepped in, related to the well-known fact that a likelihood function isn't a probability density, i.e., it has no inherent differential element.
-Other authors \citep[e.g.,][]{shafer1982, wasserman1990b} have suggested that the likelihood is more appropriately processed as a differential element-free possibility contour, but these proposals don't go far enough.
+Other authors \citep[e.g.,][]{shafer1982, wasserman1990b} have suggested that the likelihood is more appropriately processed as a differential element-free possibility contour, but their proposals don't go far enough.

-Having explained the high-level vision behind my proposed {\em via media} and justified the transition from probabilistic to possibilistic thinking, I provide a bare-bones technical description of its implementation in Section~\ref{S:new}.
+Having explained the high-level vision behind my proposed {\em via media} and justified the transition from probabilistic to possibilistic thinking, I provide a more detailed description of its implementation in Section~\ref{S:new}.
 As I explain, the proposal shares some similarities with what's commonly done in statistical practice, but it's part of a framework that itself is very different.
 This, to me, is exactly what we'd expect from a suitable {\em via media}---it must be different from the two poles, but not unrecognizably different.
-I see this proposal as a modern, likelihood-centric version of the {\em inferential model} (IM) framework put forward in \citet{imbasics, imbook}; I've written a lot about this recently so I refer the reader to \citet{imchar, martin.partial, martin.partial2} for more technical details.
+I see this proposal as a modern, likelihood-centric version of the {\em inferential model} (IM) framework put forward in \citet{imbasics, imbook}; for many more details, see \citet{imchar, martin.partial, martin.partial2}.
+A few Basu-spirited illustrations of my proposal are also presented here.